simon-ritchie/apysc/docstring_markdowns/apysc/_type/boolean.md

 **[Parameters]**

-- `value`: bool or int or Boolean or Int
+- `value`: Boolean or Int or bool or int
   - Any boolean value to set.

 ### `_validate_comparison_other_type` method docstring

-Validate comparison's other value type.<hr>
+Validate a comparison's other value type.<hr>

 **[Parameters]**

 - `other`: *
-  - Other value to compare.
+  - The other value to compare.

 <hr>

 **[Raises]**

-- ValueError: If other value type is not Boolean, bool, Int, and int.
+- ValueError: If the other value type is not Boolean, Int, bool, and int.